ali5ter/carrybag/README.md

-Bag of dot_files and scripts
+Bag of dot_files and scripts.

+Tested on OSX Mountian Lion and Ubuntu 12.

 Boot strap
 ----------